-Spread-F propagation also occurs over the polar regions, but because of low population densities, amateurs have rarely reported making use of it.
-Near the northern magnetic pole (located in extreme northeastern Canada), spread-F is a nearly permanent feature of winter.
-During summer, it appears most summer nights and at least half the time during the day.
-There is a greater probability of polar but forecasting is complicated by several variables.
+F-layer MUF prediction is key to forecasting HF communications paths at particular frequencies, dates and times, but forecasting is complicated by several variables.
 Solar radiation varies over the course of the day, season, year and solar cycle.
 These regular intervals provide the main basis for prediction, yet recurrence is far from reliable.
 In addition, forecasts are predicated on a quiet geomagnetic field, but the condition of the Earth's magnetic field is most difficult to predict weeks or months ahead.
 For professional users of HF communications, uncertainty is a nuisance for maintaining reliable communications paths, while for many amateurs it provides an aura of mystery and chance that adds to the fun of DXing.
 Nevertheless, many amateurs want to know what to expect on the HF bands to make best use of available on-the-air time, plan contest strategy, ensure successful net operations or engage in other activities.